buda-base/asset-manager/audittool/audit-test-shell/AuditToolOperation.md

 #### Run logs and work logs
 Audit tool creates two sets of logs:
 - Run logs, which capture one invocation of Audit tool.
-These are in _<User home>_/audit-tool-logs/.
-Two sets, csv, and log files are generated.
+These are in _\<User home\>_/audit-tool-logs/.
+Two sets, csv, and log files are generated. _\<User home\>_ is the interactive user's home directory.
 - Per Work logs.
 One .CSV file is created for each work audittool scans.
 A "work" in this context means a top level directory.
 It is not connected to any existing BDRC library.
 These are located in either the Run log home (above) or in the directory specified in the `-l | --log_home` argument.